-Our light and crisp illusion tulle is one of our bestsellers.
-It has large diamond-shaped holes making it the sheerest of all our tulles.
-It’s light and airy yet has strength and structure and, when compared to some of our softer, more drapey tulles, is more likely to skim past any lace or beading on your dress rather than catch or cling.
+Our light, floaty illusion tulle is our bestseller.
+It has large diamond-shaped holes making it the sheerest of our tulles.
+It’s lightweight, yet has strength and structure.
+Compared to some of our softer, more drapey tulles, is more likely to skim past any lace or beading on your dress rather than catch or cling.
 If you plan to wear your veil over the face, a beautiful sheer tulle like this always gives a pretty effect.

 Pros: very sheer, light and airy – a great all-rounder

 Cons: not as soft to the touch as some of our other tulles

 Italian Style tulle

 Our soft and ultra-smooth Italian style tulle is a great option for those who like a soft-feeling tulle that’s still relatively lightweight.
 The diamond-shaped holes are much smaller than those on our Illusion tulle which helps it feel smooth when you run your fingertips across it but makes it a tad less sheer.
 It almost has a chiffon or organza feel to it.
 It’s currently our second-best-selling tulle.

 Pros: soft and smooth to the touch

 Cons: slightly less sheer, can look shiny under certain lights

 Our shimmer tulle is the sparklier cousin to our bestselling illusion tulle.
 It has very similar-sized diamond-shaped holes so is nice and sheer.
 It’s created from shimmery threads that give a very subtle sparkle, mostly only seen in direct sunlight or under strong artificial light.
 It’s a crisp, firm tulle with structure and we’ve used it several times on some of our record-breakingly long veils because of its strength.